nicobailon/mcp-gemini-server/README.md

   * *Description:* Uploads a file from a local path.
   * *Required Params:* `filePath` (string - **must be an absolute path**)
   * *Optional Params:* `displayName` (string), `mimeType` (string)
+  * *Security Note:* File paths are validated against a secure base directory (`GEMINI_SAFE_FILE_BASE_DIR` environment variable).
+Operations are restricted to this directory to prevent path traversal attacks.
+By default, this is set to the current working directory.
 * **`gemini_listFiles`**
   * *Description:* Lists previously uploaded files.
   * *Required Params:* None